Kyagara/equinox/ratelimit/README.md

 # Rate Limit

-> Warning: this is still a work in progress.
-Tests succeeding != production ready.

 Rate limiting is enabled by default in a default equinox client.
-For now the only `store` available is in-memory, though I want to add Redis support in the future, maybe using a lua script.
+For now the only `store` available is internal, though I want to add Redis support in the future, maybe using a lua script.

 Info on rate limiting: